How to write or conduct a good interview in journalism?

 5. If possible, work as a team to define and create the best questions and question hierarchy (on Publinetis.com you can use our Team Hub system).

 6. Listen and concentrate for a non-written interview.
 Don’t necessarily stick to the script (list of questions), try to ask follow-up questions.
+Look the interviewee into his eyes.

 7. Ask short, objective questions (not too general).